PhD, History, University of California, Berkeley, 2006.

 EALC 301: Major Seminar: Information and Nation in Japan

 EALC 751: Early Modern Japanese History: Travel Print Nation

 “Warrior Regimes and the Regulation of Violence in Medieval Japan.”
-In vol. 2 of the Cambridge World History of Violence, ed.
-Deborah Tor, Harriet Zurndorfer, and Richard W. Kaeuper.
-Cambridge: Cambridge University Press, forthcoming.
+In The Cambridge World History of Violence, vol. 2, 500–1500 CE, ed.
+Matthew S. Gordon, Richard W. Kaeuper, and Harriet Zurndorfer, 143–63.
+Cambridge: Cambridge University Press, 2020.

 “Handed Down in the Family: The Past and Its Uses in the Kan’ei Genealogies of 1643.”
 The Journal of Japanese Studies 42, no. 2 (Summer 2016), 279-314.

 “What’s in a Name?
 House Revival, Adoption, and the Bounds of Family in Late Medieval Japan.”
 Harvard Journal of Asiatic Studies 74, no. 2 (December 2014): 283-331.